The Blue Boy

-The Blue Boy (c.
-1770) is a full-length portrait in oil by Thomas Gainsborough, owned by The Huntington in San Marino, California.
+The Blue Boy is a full-length oil on canvas portrait in oil by English artist Thomas Gainsborough, from c.
+1770.
+It is owned by The Huntington in San Marino, California.
 Although both it and its creator are well known, the subject's identity is disputed.

 History

 One of Gainsborough's best-known works, The Blue Boy was long thought to be a portrait of Jonathan Buttall (1752–1805), the son of a wealthy hardware merchant, because of his early ownership of the painting.
 This identification has never been proven, and as Susan Sloman argued in 2013, the likely sitter is Gainsborough's nephew, Gainsborough Dupont (1754–1797).
 It is a historical costume study as well as a portrait; the youth appears in clothing from the 17th century as the artist's homage to Anthony van Dyck and is very similar to van Dyck's portraits of young boys, especially his double portrait of brothers George Villiers, 2nd Duke of Buckingham, and Lord Francis Villiers.

 Gainsborough had already drawn something on the canvas before beginning The Blue Boy, which he painted over.
 The painting is about life-size, measuring 48 in wide by 70 in tall.

 In 1821, John Young (1755–1825), a printmaker and keeper of the British Institution, published a reproduction of the painting for the first time and told the story of how the artist painted The Blue Boy to contradict the advice of Sir Joshua Reynolds.
 As president of the Royal Academy of Arts, Reynolds had lectured publicly on the use of warm and cool colours in his Eighth Discourse presented in 1778.